hellpig/waffle-generator-and-optimal-solver/README.md

 ```
 I believe you need at least Python 3.7 to run the above code since isascii() was introduced in 3.7.
 I was using 3.11.
 I haven't changed my 3 *waffle* files to use these word lists yet, but feel free to use the resulting .json files for even 5-letter words!
 Note that I exclusively use the above word lists in my 3 *solidWaffle* files, so you can reference these files to see how to load in word-list files.

 However, I am now convinced that word frequency is a poor metric for whether a word should be included in the word list.
 Good lists should be hand-curated by several people who throw out words that are generally unknown.
+Perhaps waffleGen.py can use smaller word lists than the solvers used in waffleGen2.py and waffle.py.
 I have never attempted to hand-curate a list.